-- 156. As outlined previously, our initial proposals treated South Central and South West London as one sub-region.
-This section of the report focuses on the South Central area, covering the boroughs of Croydon, Lambeth, Lewisham and Southwark, which includes 10 existing constituencies and most of the existing Lewisham West and Penge constituency.
-Of the existing constituencies, Bermondsey and Old Southwark, Camberwell and Peckham, Croydon Central, Croydon North, Croydon South, Dulwich and West Norwood, Lewisham Deptford and Streatham fell above the permitted electorate range.
-Lewisham East, and Lewisham West and Penge had electorates within the permitted range, and Vauxhall was above the permitted range. - 157.
+542. As outlined previously, our initial proposals treated South Central and South West London as one sub-region.
+This section of the report focuses on the South Central area, covering the boroughs

+- of Croydon, Lambeth, Lewisham, and Southwark, which includes ten existing constituencies and most of the existing Lewisham West and Penge constituency.
+Of the existing constituencies, the following fell above the permitted electoral range: Bermondsey and Old Southwark; Camberwell and Peckham; Croydon Central; Croydon North; Croydon South; Dulwich and West Norwood; Lewisham; Deptford; and Streatham.
+Lewisham East, and Lewisham West and Penge had electorates within the permitted range, and Vauxhall was above the permitted range. - 543.
 In the Borough of Croydon we proposed constituencies of Croydon East and Croydon South which were entirely within the borough, a Croydon North constituency which included the orphan ward of Longthornton from the Borough of Merton, and a Norwood constituency which included two wards that make up the West Norwood area from the Borough of Lambeth.
-As part of our initial proposals, we proposed to split the Borough of Croydon ward of Waddon between constituencies. - 158.
+As part of our initial proposals, we proposed to split the Borough of Croydon ward of Waddon between constituencies. - 544.
 We proposed constituencies of Clapham and Brixton, and Streatham within the Borough of Lambeth, and a Vauxhall and Camberwell constituency which included three wards from the Borough of Southwark.
 In the Borough of Southwark we proposed constituencies of Bermondsey and Borough, and Peckham, similar to the existing constituencies of Bermondsey and Old Southwark, and Camberwell and Peckham, and a Dulwich and Sydenham constituency which had four wards each from the boroughs of Lewisham and Southwark.
 We proposed constituencies of Deptford, and Lewisham East in the Borough of Lewisham, changed from the existing in order to take account of new local government ward boundaries.